-Our common stock has been approved for listing on The NASDAQ Capital Market under the symbol "BIOC."
+We have applied to list our common stock on The NASDAQ Capital Market under the symbol "BIOC."

 SHARES ELIGIBLE FOR FUTURE SALE

 Immediately before this offering, there was no public market for our common stock.
 Future sales of substantial amounts of common stock in the public market, or the perception that such sales may occur, could adversely affect the market price of our common stock.
 Although we have applied to have our common stock listed on The NASDAQ Capital Market, we cannot assure you that there will be an active public market for our common stock.